debojyoti452/stars_war_demo_sdk/README.md

     ```
 ## Known Bugs
  - ResponseListener's data is in BackgroundThread and need to transfer to uiThread by Viewmodel or runOnUiThread() methods.
 Will fix it in Kotlin Coroutines.
+ - Test Cases are missing due to SSL Breakdown of APIs.
+If required will write it down using Mockk.

 ## ScreenShots
 <p float="left">